 The Los Angeles River Ecosystem Restoration Feasibility Study

-The City of Los Angeles (City), in conjunction with the U.S. Army Corps of Engineers (Corps), has prepared the Final Integrated Feasibility Report (IFR), which includes the Final Feasibility Report and Environmental Impact Statement (EIS)/Environmental Impact Report (EIR) for the proposed Los Angeles River Ecosystem Restoration Project, known to some as the ARBOR project.
+The City of Los Angeles (City), in conjunction with the U.S. Army Corps of Engineers (Corps), prepared the Final Integrated Feasibility Report (IFR), which includes the Final Feasibility Report and Environmental Impact Statement (EIS)/Environmental Impact Report (EIR) for the Los Angeles River Ecosystem Restoration Project, known to some as the ARBOR project.
 Congress Authorized the project in the Water Resources and Development Act of 2016 and Los Angeles City Council adopted the Study on June 29, 2016.

 The City has prepared a "Reader's Guide" in both English and Spanish to help explain the key points of the Study.
 The guide is available for download here: